Statistical inference on representational geometries: Discussion

 Another strongly related method for comparing models to data in terms of their geometry is pattern component modeling \citep{diedrichsen2018}, which compares conditions in terms of their co-variance over measurement channels instead of their representational dissimilarities.
 This approach is deeply related to representational similarity analysis \citep{diedrichsen2017}.
 Pattern component modeling is somewhat more rigid than RSA as the theory is based on normal distributions, but it has advantages in terms of analytical solutions.
-In particular, the likelihood of models can be directly evaluated and likelihood-ratio tests performed.
+In particular, the likelihood of models can be directly evaluated, enabling tests based on the likelihood ratio.
 Due to the direct evaluation of likelihoods, this framework can be combined with Bayesian inference more easily and recently a variational Bayesian analysis was presented for this model \citep{friston2019}.

 Another powerful approach to inference on brain-computational models is to fit encoding models that predict measured brain-activity data instead of representational geometries \citep[e.g.][]{wu2006complete, kay2008, dumoulin2008population, naselaris2011, wandell2015computational, diedrichsen2017, cadena2019}.
 This approach was originally developed in the context of low-dimensional models and measurements.
 When models and measurements are both high dimensional, even a linear encoding model can be severely under-constrained \citep{cadena2019a, kornblith2019}.
 As a result, an encoding model requires a combination of substantial fitting data and strong priors on the weights.
 The predictive model that is being evaluated comprises the encoding model and the priors on its weights \citep{diedrichsen2017}, which complicates the interpretation of the results \citep{cadena2019a, kriegeskorte2019interpreting}.
 Both model performances and the fitted weights can then be highly uncertain and/or dependent on the details of the assumed encoding model.
-The additional data and assumptions needed to fit complex encoding models motivate the use of methods as proposed here that do not require fitting of a high-parametric mapping from model to measured brain activity.
+The additional data and assumptions needed to fit complex encoding models motivate the consideration of methods as proposed here that do not require fitting of a high-parametric mapping from model to measured brain activity.